yandex-cloud/docs/en/_tutorials/datalens/data-from-forms-visualization.md

 1. Select **Table** as source type.
 1. Enter the source name: `staff`.
-1. Specify the path to the table with data from Staff: `//home/hr-stat/charts/staff/employees`.
+1. Specify the path to the created table with data from Staff.

    ![image](../../_assets/datalens/solution-12/10-add-staff-table.png)